MinnowWare/UDK2018-MinnowBoard/README.md

       same command box.**

 ### Edit
-UDK2018-MinnowBoard is the Git-*Superproject* to build the MinnowBoard UEFI BIOS
+UDK2018-MinnowBoard is the Git-[*Superproject*](https://github.com/MinnowWare/UDK2018-MinnowBoard) to build the MinnowBoard UEFI BIOS.

+It includes the *edk2* which is the Git-[Subproject](https://github.com/MinnowWare/edk2-vUDK2018).